 Alassin Sane joined the WFTDA board of directors as President in 2012 after serving on the Sanctioning Committee and as a Apprentice Program mentor, while heading Atlanta Rollergirls' WFTDA Committee.
+She now skates with Detroit Derby Girls.

 Lorna came to WFTDA as a skater representative for Rat City Rollergirls in 2007, and served in the Human Resources committee for a short period of time until she found her niche as the Bylaws Committee Chair and the Grievance Committee’s resident bylaws, policy, and procedure expert.
 Prior to her Vice Presidential election in 2011, Lorna served as the WFTDA Regulatory Officer and brings a solid background in operational management to the Board.